Different Stages and Importance of The Water Cycle

 1. Evaporation

 Water is found in lakes, oceans, swamps, and soil, as well as in all living creatures and plants.
 When heat is applied from the sun, through exertion, or by artificial means, the water molecules become excited and spread out.
-The loss of density is called ‘evaporation,’ and it sees the water rise into the air forming clouds of water vapor.
+The loss of density is called ‘evaporation,’ and it sees the water rise into the air, forming clouds of water vapor.

-However, in places where the air pressure and humidity are lower, far less heat energy is needed to evaporate the water because there is less pressure holding the water molecules together.
-The water that evaporates from the oceans is not salty, as the salt is too dense and heavy to rise with the water vapor, which is why water from rivers and lakes is not salty.
+However, in places where the air pressure and humidity are lower, far less heat energy is needed to evaporate the water because less pressure is holding the water molecules together.

 Some of the highest peaks on the earth, such as Mount Everest, have all of the necessary components for sublimation, namely: strong sunlight, low temperatures, low air pressure, strong wind, and low humidity.
 If you’ve ever seen dry ice, which has a fog pouting off of it, this is an example of sublimation in action.

-When water evaporates off of a plant’s leaves, the process is known as ‘evapotranspiration.’
-A large percentage of the water in the atmosphere is produced by this process due to the large areas covered by plants and trees across the planet.
 While about ninety percent of the water vapor in the world comes from lakes, oceans, and streams, the remaining ten percent is comprised of the various plant life around the world.

 2. Condensation